-The Harriet Tubman Free Foot Clinic has served the weary fee of our friends on the street at Mercy Community Church in Atlanta, GA.
-After a dozen years of service, Herbalista Lorna has passed the torch to our new leads, Christine Overrocker and Susan Edgett.
-They are both longtime Footsters and we are grateful for their dedication and service!
-Herbalista Free Clinic still continues to provide herbal supplies and technical services, assisting as we are able to continue this incredible clinic that has served our friends on the streets in Atlanta for 20 years!
+The Harriet Tubman Free Foot Clinic has served the weary fee of our friends on the street for over 20 years!
+And in 2020, after more than a dozen years of service and clinic coordination, Herbalista Lorna she has passed the torch to new leadership.
+Footsters Christine Overrocker and Susan Edgett have been longtime volunteers and we are grateful for their dedication and service!
+Herbalista Free Clinic still continues to provide herbal supplies and time as we are able to support this incredible clinic!

 To donate time or supplies or for more information, please contact the Harriet Tubman Foot Clinic directly at: firstname.lastname@example.org